ChrisJFarr/OMSCS-ML-CS-7641/assignment1/README.txt

 ## Generate validation curves

-First analyzing impacts of different kernels on the dataset Linear had the highest performance and the least overfitting, however poly had a similar test performance with a much higher train score (indicating more overfitting) but this also could indicate that with some regularization or increased bias the test score could have more potential with the poly kernel.
-Since experiment 1 also utilized poly kernel I decide to continue using poly for the augmented ds2 (small) Notes
-    * simgoid had a large drop in performance for the small ds2 when compared to the same settings on ds1.
-    * rbf, linear, and poly had very similar test performance in the order of linear>poly>rbf
+First analyzing impacts of different kernels on the dataset
+* poly
+    * highest performing
+    * .795 test AUC, .814 train AUC
+* linear, rbf, and sigmoid performed similarly
+* sigmoid overfit the least

+poly performed the best and is the same kernel that was used in experiment 1 so I will use poly for the remaining experiments